Why read this article?

 Either way, with this knowledge, you’ll be able to compare the cost of obtaining guests on Airbnb vs other platforms.
 You’ll also be able to more accurately assess the worthiness of advertising and obtaining guests directly on your own website.

-Finally, it is important to note that you shouldn’t trust Airbnb to report any of your paid Airbnb Host Service Fees in their 1099-K filings to the IRS.
+Finally, it is important to note that Airbnb report the gross amount of earnings, which means they do not subtract any of the Airbnb Host Service Fees in their 1099-K filings to the IRS.
 You’ll need to keep track of Airbnb Host Service Fees to properly expense in your tax filings or else you may end up paying more taxes than you should.
 For more details about this, see the following article “What You Need to Know about Airbnb’s 1099-K IRS Filings for Hosts”.

 In the accommodation business, it’s no secret that janitorial and turnover operations are considered a core component of your business, especially for larger operations.
 This account includes the cost of deploying staff to clean and prepare listings for the next guest after each checkout.
 You have only one chance to make a first impression on each of your guests when they check into your listing.
 Getting this operation correct will have a significant influence over your guest’s reviews and it will materially affect your brand over time.
 At the same time, you need to figure out how to keep these costs reasonable.

 Some companies hire 1099 contractors and pay a fixed amount on a per-job basis while other companies hire full-time hourly employees on W-2s.
-In either case, having a precise knowledge of your janitorial and turnover costs on a per-listing and per-staff basis, will provide you with the metrics and benchmarks you need to hire and manage the staff you’ll want to retain while firing those who aren’t working out.
+In either case, having a precise knowledge of your janitorial turnover costs on a per-listing and per-staff basis, will provide you with the metrics you need to manage the staff you’ll want to retain while firing those who aren’t working out.

 Depending on the size of your operation, you may be inclined to hire not only cleaning staff, but also supervisors and inspectors.
 Also, you may find yourself with a lot of common area cleaning which are shared between units.
 Given your situation, it may be appropriate to create a separate account for these particular activities.